How Can You Prepare for Your Photoshoot?

 - For actors, consider what character you want portray and how that character would dress.
 Make sure you go for a dramatic look and a more commercial look, which could be the difference between a t-shirt and a button down collared shirt.

 - When selecting shirts bring a variety of options.
-Remember we need to show how different you can look across these images, so choose some that have a different vibe and different collars, like a rounded t-shirt neckline vs a collared shirt vs a drapey boatneck shirt each have a completely different vibe.
+For actors especially our objective is show casting directors how your character range, so choose tops that have a different vibe and different collars.
+For example a rounded t-shirt neckline, a buttoned down collared shirt and a drapey boatneck shirt each have a completely different vibe.

 - To use our time most effectively think in terms of layers, like scarves, sweaters, suit or other jackets and even glasses.
 If you have a leather jacket I insist you bring it!

-- Don't be afraid to bring too much, together we'll pick what works best for your look.
-I would rather you bring too many options than too few!
+- Don't be afraid to bring too much, together we'll pick what works best for your look you're trying to create.

 - Clothing with logos (little ones are ok, like that alligator guy).